 What encouragement is there that can comfort the loss of a friend that you anticipated growing old with, a friend that one day you thought you would be playing chess with in a park somewhere, sharing stories about each others’ grandchildren, reminiscing about the good old days?
 While I appreciate the efforts of some to give encouragements, observing the “good that has come out of this situation,” I think in order to truly miss someone, to love them and remember them for all that they were and still are, to do the work of mourning well for someone who has impacted your life in this way, is to say that there is no good that has come out of this situation, only despite this situation.
 No future will ever be as good of a future as it could have been with Craig alive.
 In the end, there was no good reason for him to have died.
 An inexplicable tragedy as such, is beyond explanation; it defies explanation; the answer to the question “why?” escapes us.
 It cannot be answered.
 It should not have one.
 It should not even exist to have an answer.

 I for one see a deep incompatibility with the tragedy of this age and the existence of a loving God.
 I say this as a Christian, like Craig was.
-As this present reality is marred with inexplicable evil, I say that, in so much as he is perfect love that heals all pain, God has yet to fully exist.
-He has yet to arrive in our existence in the way he should.
+As this present reality is marred with inexplicable evil, I say that, in so much as he is perfect love that heals all pain, God has yet to fully “exist.”
+He has yet to arrive in our existence in the way he promised.
+He is yet to be “all in all.”
 We know that he is there, that he has shown his goodness before, and that he promises to again.
 But, where is he here, now?
 Up in heaven, far off, aloof?
-No. If we take serious our claims that the Holy Spirit is within us, as he was in Christ, the death of one of God’s children, for God, is nothing less than the dead of himself.
-God feels death with us.
-God, a part of God, died with Craig.
-God mourns with us.
+No. If we take serious our claims that the Holy Spirit is within us, as he was in Christ, the death of one of God’s children, for God, is nothing less than what he bore on the cross: death.
+Death but not defeat.
+God feels death with us, as there is nothing we experience that he does not know perfectly.
+God was with Craig in his darkest moments.
+Christ bore those dark moments.
+That is our God Immanuel.
+God did not forsake him.
 God longs for healing of this broken world with us.

-And so, perhaps the most appropriate, the most biblical response is not “God is good, all the time” (as commonly recited at Heritage College chapels), but is “How long O Lord?” or “When will you truly be Lord?” with the expectation that as the God that died on the cross, that suffered but later was restored in resurrection, will restore all things by the power of a love stronger than death, and so also, our friend.
+And so, perhaps the most appropriate, the most biblical response is not “God is good, all the time” (although that is true), but is “How long O Lord?” with the expectation that as the God that died on the cross, that suffered but later was restored in resurrection, will restore all things by the power of a love stronger than death, and so also, our friend.

 What answer is there to this question to an event that should not have an answer, an event that should not have been?
 The only appropriate answer is Craig’s own answer.
 One time, during one of our many discussions, Craig voiced his displeasure with the corporate prayers during church for healing in one instance.
 He pointed out that often we become obsessed with wanting everything to be okay now.
 We pray for comfort now, happiness now, and healing now.
 He remarked that we often become so fixated on having comfort now, that we forget that to truly need God is to realize the emptiness and frailness of the present life that does not have God fully in it now.
 Instead of praying for the delaying of death, that this “cup would pass,” the most appropriate response is trust in the promise of a future beyond death, faith in a future that causes one to live in radical contradiction to the present, and loving people beyond and despite what the present deems possible.